 Louis L. Jacobs

-Fossilized bones discovered in Texas are from the left wing of an ancient flying reptile that died 89 million years ago — possibly the earliest occurrence of the prehistoric creature known as Pteranodon, Myers says.
+Myers identified fossilized bones discovered in Texas from a flying reptile that died 89 million years ago.
+The bones may be the world’s earliest occurrence of the prehistoric creature known as Pteranodon, Myers says.
 Continue reading